tedneward/ProfBlog/content/devrel/activities.md

 ## Pattern Form
 The most basic pattern form I prefer is the simplistic one that states that "a pattern is a solution to a problem within a certain context that yields certain consequences".
 This then yields the four-element *Problem-Solution-Context-Consequences* tuple, consisting of each element described (and adapted slightly for our purposes here) below:

+* ***Name***: preferably short, descriptive, and memorable.
+* ***Building Blocks***: from my earlier ontology: Code, Presentation, Social, Writing.
+Often a given activity will be made out of two or more of these simultaneously, in a rough order of criticality; for example, a *Code, Writing* pattern will be better assigned to somebody who has stronger code skills, while a *Writing, Code* pattern will probably yield better results to somebody who has strong writing skills.
+(Ideally anybody would have strong skills in both, but then we get into the Full-Stack Developer Fallacy.)
 * ***Problem***: a (preferably brief) description of the problem a team faces.
 Note that in many cases, the problem section in a pattern will be duplicated in another pattern--this is not in error, because a given problem can have multiple solutions to it, and both the context in which the problem lives and the desired consequences will help determine which pattern is most appropriate for use.
 * ***Solution***: a (preferably brief) description of the solution to the problem.
 * ***Context***: this will generally be certain constraints or additional elements around the problem that will influence the outcome--a common one, for example, being employee bandwith (the amount of time a team has to devote to the activity) or budget (the amount of money).